Read This First

 Prompt 4: Discuss the ontological implications of positing a realm in which psychic energy operates.

-The central claim is this: Positing a realm in which psychic energy operates has significant ontological implications.
+In plain terms: Positing a realm in which psychic energy operates has significant ontological implications.

 Introducing a realm of psychic energy often aligns with dualistic perspectives, suggesting the existence of two distinct kinds of reality: the physical and the non-physical (or metaphysical).
 This echoes Cartesian dualism, where mind and matter are separate substances.